divilla/awesome-go/README.md

 ## Microservices frameworks

-* [Go kit](https://github.com/go-kit/kit) - **programming toolkit** for building microservices (or elegant monoliths) in Go.
+* [Go kit](https://github.com/go-kit/kit) - programming toolkit for building micro services (or elegant monoliths) in Go.
 We solve common problems in distributed systems and application architecture, so you can focus on delivering business value.
 &#9733; 23.8k &#9733; **ON** &#9830; [gokit.io](https://gokit.io/)

-* [go-zero](https://github.com/zeromicro/go-zero) - cloud-native Go microservices framework with cli tool for productivity.
+* [go-zero](https://github.com/zeromicro/go-zero) - cloud-native Go micro services framework with cli tool for productivity.
 &#9733; 20.4k &#9733; **ON** &#9830; [go-zero.dev](https://go-zero.dev)

 * [Go Micro](https://github.com/asim/go-micro) - framework for distributed systems development.
 Provides the core requirements for distributed systems development including RPC and Event driven communication.
-The **Micro** philosophy is sane defaults with a pluggable architecture.
+The Micro philosophy is sane defaults with a pluggable architecture.
 &#9733; 19k &#9733; **ON** &#9830; [go-micro.dev](https://go-micro.dev/)

 * [Micro](https://github.com/micro/micro) - distributed cloud platform.
 Addresses the key requirements for building services in the cloud.
 It leverages the microservices architecture pattern and provides a set of services which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.